arorark77/fullstackflex77/02-Homework/Develop/README.md

     -   Consolidated CSS elements by removing redundant enteries
     -   Arranged CSS as per html flow
     -   Put Comments in CSS to explain different sections

+## Testing and Verification

+Verified all links are working and there is no commented out, undesired code.
+Verified functionality and found no change to the functionality of website.

 ## Observations and Learning opportunity